 Equity price risk is the risk that the fair value of equity investments decreases as a result of fluctuations in the respective stock market indices.
-The Group has investments at fair value through equity quoted on stock exchanges.
-Based on the values at 31 December 2019, a change in the quoted price of plus or minus 5% would change the value of these investments by plus or minus US\$ 125 (2018: US\$ 128 thousand) with a corresponding increase or decrease in equity, except in case of impairment which will result in loss being taken to consolidated statement of income.
+The Group has an investment at FVTE quoted on stock exchange which was sold during the year.
+Based on the values at 31 December 2020, a change in the quoted price of plus or minus 5% would change the value of this investment by plus or minus US\$ Nil (2019: US\$ 125 thousand) with a corresponding increase or decrease in equity, except in case of impairment which will result in loss being taken to consolidated statement of income.